chryswoods/siremol.org/chryswoods.com/parallel_python/multiprocessing.md

 the master copy of the script runs the code by protecting it behind an `if __name__ == "__main__"` statement.

-An example script is shown below;
+An example (non-functional) script is shown below;

 ```python
 # all imports should be at the top of your script